 Jack Lawrence-Jones baritone, is a graduate of the Masters programme at the Guildhall School of Music and Drama.
 He recently made his Aldeburgh Festival debut, as a Britten-Pears Young Artist Alumnus.
 Operatic roles to date include Tarquinius in Britten’s The Rape of Lucretia and Pirate King in Gilbert and Sullivan’s The Pirates of Penzance.
 Jack created the title role in Clive, a new opera by Ben Ashby (Gestalt Arts), and played Thomas Bowdler in the UK premiere of Alex Paxton’s The Equivocal Harriet Bowdler.

-Jonathan’s continues to work with Viscount Classical Organs and his work includes performing and presenting promotional and tutorial material for the company and his freelance portfolio covers educational outreach, teaching, performing, examining and musical direction.
+Jonathan’s work with Viscount Classical Organs encompasses performing and presenting promotional and tutorial material for the company and his freelance portfolio covers educational outreach, teaching, performing, examining and musical direction.
 He covers several areas for Viscount from sales, demonstrations, voicing of instruments and performing.

 His playing features on the current promotional DVD material for Viscount, and he would be very pleased to hear from any churches or individuals requiring an engaging and lively recitalist.
 If you would like to connect with Jonathan directly, please feel free to follow him on Twitter (@jonkingston) or by email on email@example.com.

 About the Organ used to Accompany the Choir